Leila and the Wolves

 It was filmed in often treacherous areas and the filming lasted seven years.
 In the film, the protagonist Leila, a modern Lebanese woman living in London, time travels through the 1900s to the 1980s, with each trip focusing on the centrality of women in Palestinian and Lebanese resistance movements.
 The film won the Grand Prize in the Third World competition at the International Filmfestival Mannheim-Heidelberg.

+Plot

+In present day London, Leila is preparing for a photography exhibit on Palestine.
+She takes her partner Rafiq on a historical tour of Palestinian and Lebanese history, showing the imagined role of women in these events.
+The film depicts the 1936–1939 Palestinian revolt, the Deir Yassin massacre, and the Lebanese Civil War.
+Throughout the film, repeated scenes show Leila in a white dress surrounded by women in black burkas on an unidentified beach.